Food & Beverage

 What YETI gear can you not do without?

 I am a massive fan of a YETI GoBox.
-Chefs love to be organized.
+Chefs love to be organised.
 A set up GoBox is like having a pantry on the road.
 I set one up with utensils and cookware.
 Another one holds all my staples: ferments and preserves.
 I know with those two boxes, no matter where I go or what I catch or collect, I'll be able to prepare a delicious meal.
-Traveling for cooking events can be really stressful with so many things to organize.
+Traveling for cooking events can be really stressful with so many things to organise.
 Having the GoBoxes always packed for a quick getaway has been a lifesaver.

 Also with the heat of a kitchen there is nothing worse than a hot water bottle when you're cooking in-front of the stove.
 The YETI water bottle has been an absolute game changer for me and my chefs.